Bringing your dog to Lydford Gorge

-We ask for dogs to be kept on the lead for their own safety, for the safety of other visitors walking in the gorge and to protect the delicate wildlife and habitats of the gorge.
+We love dogs at Lydford Gorge, and you’re welcome to bring them with you as you explore its dramatic landscape.
+We do ask for dogs to be kept on a short lead for their own safety, the safety of other visitors, and to protect the delicate wildlife and habitats of the gorge.

 Where can my dog go?